Jeanne Tripplehorn Bio

 Early Life and Background

-Jeanne Marie Tripplehorn was born in Tulsa, Oklahoma, the daughter of Suzanne Ferguson and Tom Tripplehorn.
-Her father performed as a guitarist with Gary Lewis & the Playboys, and her parents divorced when she was two years old.
+Jeanne Marie Tripplehorn was born on June 10, 1963, in Tulsa, Oklahoma.
+She is the daughter of Suzanne Ferguson and Tom Tripplehorn, a former guitarist with the 1960s pop group Gary Lewis & the Playboys.
+Her parents divorced when she was two years old, and she was raised in and around Tulsa.

 Path to Celebrity